 The Board is committed to sound and prudent standards of corporate governance for Indue and the Governance, Remuneration & Nominations Committee ("Committee") is responsible for advising the Board and monitoring Indue's compliance with these standards.
-The Board maintains governance principles, which defines the framework under which Indue Ltd ("the Company") is directed.
+The Board maintains a statement of corporate governance principles, which defines the framework under which Indue Ltd ("the Company") is directed.
 The implementation of this disciplined governance structure ensures appropriate development, prioritisation and delivery of business strategies, as well as consistent and informed decision making to conduct the Company's activities and achieve its objectives.
-In addition, the Committee continues to ensure Australian Prudential Regulation Authority's (APRA) Governance Prudential Standards.
-The Board of Directors of Indue is accountable to the Company to ensure the safety of shareholder funds and that the Company operates in a sustainable and responsible way.
+In addition, the Committee continues to ensure that Indue complies with the Australian Prudential Regulation Authority's (APRA) Governance Prudential Standards.
+The Board of Directors of Indue is ensure the safety of shareholder responsible way.
 The Board aims to achieve these objectives through: